*Special thanks to AJ Shick and Matt Maes for the help! Couldn’t have done it without you.

 - Blue Sea Systems ST Blade fuse block

 There are several ways you can organize a dual battery system, but with little space to spare I wanted both batteries together.
 Optima was an easy choice: their compact size gave me the best option for squeezing two in an already cramped bay, and being an AGM battery means no spill risk and much quicker charging.
-Their Red Top is the starter battery, and the Yellow Top as my aux. deep cycle battery.
+Their Red Top is the starter battery, and the Yellow Top as my auxiliary deep cycle battery charger maintainer.

 I wanted a proper housing for the batteries, and Ruff Stuff Specialties came through in the clutch.
 I used their dual battery tray specifically built for Optimas.
 A very sleek, sturdy design that offers a surprisingly small footprint for the punch it packs.